Bike tour in the coffee triangle

 Christmas spirit in the tropics

 If you are normally used to Christmas in Europe or North America, the Christmas feeling in 30 degrees is at far away at first.
 But, fortunately, Christmas in Colombia is celebrated big, but really big.
 Families get together, hours are spent in the kitchen and there are many gifts.
 All week we saw Colombians going to the manicure, pedicure and to the hairdresser, or having their eyebrows touched up in a chair on the street.
-Streets are lit up and everywhere you can hear Christmas songs (translated or not) coming out of the speakers.
+Streets are lit up and everywhere you can hear Christmas songs coming out of the speakers.

 Christmas church service